Neats29/neats29.github.io/README.md

 * Use `hexo server` to run
 * if `hexo` is not installed globally you can run `npx hexo server` instead

+- use [this tool](https://opengraphr.com/open-graph-debugger) to preview the thumbnail image

 ---

 - To create a new page run `hexo new page <name>`